-The Loans wizard allows you to forecast the receipt, fees interest and repayment of a loan with a simple convenient method.
-Using the Loan Wizard we can:
+The loan wizard allows you to forecast the receipt, fees interest and repayment of a loan with a simple, convenient method.
+Using the loan wizard we can:

 - Track loan fees as an upfront or additional payment

 - Record overpayments reducing the term or repayments

 Forecasting a new loan

 If you're considering or already have committed to a new loan you'll want to forecast the impact this has on your cashflow and bank balance over time.

 When creating a new loan forecast you have to create it against any current liability account, not directly in the bank account where it's received.

 - The loan amount, e.g, £100,000

 - The date the loan is received, e.g. 15th January